Meal: Food preparation

 Preparing food for eating generally requires selection, measurement and combination of ingredients in an ordered procedure so as to achieve desired results.
 Food preparation includes but is not limited to cooking.

 Cooking

 Cooking or cookery is the art, technology and craft of preparing food for consumption with the use of heat.
-Cooking techniques and ingredients vary widely across the world, from grilling food over an open fire to using electric stoves, to baking in various types of ovens, reflecting unique environmental, economic, and cultural traditions and trends.
-The ways or types of cooking also depend on the skill and type of training an individual cook has.
+Cooking techniques and ingredients vary widely across the world, from grilling food over an open fire to using electric stoves, to baking in various types of ovens, reflecting unique economic, environmental and cultural traditions and trends.
+The ways or types of cooking also depend on the skill and kind of training an individual cook has.
 Cooking is done both by people in their own dwellings and by professional cooks and chefs in restaurants and other food establishments.
 Cooking can also occur through chemical reactions without the presence of heat, most notably with ceviche, a traditional South American dish where fish is cooked with the acids in lemon or lime juice.